tdiprima/ML-Python-Projects/docs/Display.md

 ![](../images/Scott_Crawford.jpg)

-### Is it possible that a scatterplot is not the best way to display results for the keras MNIST dataset?
+### a scatterplot is not the best way to display the results for the Keras MNIST dataset

+While a scatterplot can be useful for visualizing the performance of a **regression** model, the MNIST dataset is actually a classification problem, not a regression problem.

+In a **classification** problem, the target variable is a categorical variable (e.g., in MNIST, the categories are the digits 0 to 9), and the goal is to predict the category of a new observation based on the values of the input features.

+For a classification problem like MNIST, a confusion matrix or a classification report can be more informative for evaluating the model's performance.

+A **confusion matrix** is a table that shows the number of correct and incorrect predictions for each class, while a classification report provides several evaluation metrics such as precision, recall, and F1-score for each class.

 *What is the MNIST dataset anyway?*

-Yes, it is possible that a scatterplot is not the best way to display the results for the Keras MNIST dataset.

-While a scatterplot can be useful for visualizing the performance of a regression model, the MNIST dataset is actually a classification problem, not a regression problem.

-In a classification problem, the target variable is a categorical variable (e.g., in MNIST, the categories are the digits 0 to 9), and the goal is to predict the category of a new observation based on the values of the input features.

-For a classification problem like MNIST, a confusion matrix or a classification report can be more informative for evaluating the model's performance.

-A confusion matrix is a table that shows the number of correct and incorrect predictions for each class, while a classification report provides several evaluation metrics such as precision, recall, and F1-score for each class.

-Regarding the MNIST dataset, it is a dataset of handwritten digits, commonly used for training and evaluating machine learning models.
+It is a dataset of handwritten digits, commonly used for training and evaluating machine learning models.

 The MNIST dataset contains a total of 70,000 images of handwritten digits, divided into 60,000 training images and 10,000 test images.